 Donate

 The truth is that it’s extremely difficult to follow a healthy diet when you’re eating regularly at fast food restaurants.
 Fast food is typically loaded with calories, sodium, and unhealthy fat—often enough in one meal for an entire day.
-It also tends to be low in nutrients and almost totally lacking in fruit, vegetables, and fiber.
+It also tends to be low in nutrients like vitamins and minerals, and almost totally lacking in fruit, vegetables, and fiber.

 That doesn’t mean you have to avoid fast food entirely.
-When you’re hungry and on the run, fast food can really hit the spot.
-It’s cheap, tasty, and, best of all, convenient.
-But while it’s okay to indulge a craving every now and then, to stay healthy you can’t make it a regular habit.
-The key is moderation—both in how often you frequent fast food chains and what you order once you’re there.
+When you’re hungry and on the run, fast food can be a convenient option that really hits the spot.
+It’s often quick, tasty, and can offer a more affordable option when you’re short on time.
+But while it’s okay to indulge a craving every now and then, there are healthier options out there.
+The key is moderation—both in how often you frequent fast food restaurants and what you order once you’re there.

-Fast food menus are tricky when you’re watching your weight or your health.
-Finding a healthy, well-balanced meal in most fast food restaurants is a challenge.
+Fast food menus can be tricky when you’re watching your weight or your health.
+Finding a healthy, well-balanced meal in most fast food restaurants can be a challenge.
 But there are always choices you can make that are healthier than others.
 The following tips and menu recommendations can help you stay on track.

-Aim to keep your entire meal to 500 calories or less.
-The average adult eats 836 calories per fast food meal-and underestimates what they ate by 175 calories.
+Aim to keep your entire meal to no more than a third of your recommended daily caloric intake.
+For most of us, that means between 450 to 850 calories.
+The average adult eats 836 calories per fast food meal—and underestimates what they ate by 175 calories.
 So don’t guess!
 Most chains post nutritional info both on their websites and at the franchise location.
 Take advantage of this information.

 Opt for foods that are lower in fat and higher in protein and fiber.
-Look for items with more good stuff, like fiber, whole grains, and high-quality protein.
+Look for items that are more nutrient-dense rather than just calorie-dense, meals that contain fiber, whole grains, and high-quality protein.
 Also aim for options that are relatively low in saturated fats.
 And steer clear of all items that contain trans fats.

-Bring your own add-on items if you really want a health boost.
-Even when you order wisely, it can be pretty tough to get enough fiber and other important vitamins and nutrients from a fast food menu.
+Bring your own add-on items if you really want a nutrient boost.
+Even when you order wisely, it can be pretty tough to get enough fiber and other important vitamins and minerals from a fast food restaurant.
 If you plan ahead, you can bring healthy sides and toppings like dried fruit, nuts and seeds, carrot sticks, apple or pear slices, and cottage cheese or yogurt.

-High sodium intake is a major contributor to cardiovascular disease.
+High sodium intake over time can be a major contributor to cardiovascular disease.
 The American Heart Association recommends that adults stay under 1500 mg of sodium per day, and never take in more than 2,300 mg a day.
-Unfortunately, that’s tough to do when eating fasting food, even when you’re eating lower calorie meals.
+Unfortunately, that’s tough to do when eating fast food, even when you’re eating lower calorie meals.
 Your best bet: plan ahead if possible and eat low sodium in the meals leading up to and following your fast food meal.
-However, you can minimize some of the damage by requesting that your burger or meat be cooked without added salt.
+However, you can minimize some of your sodium intake by requesting that your burger or meat be cooked without added salt.

 Guides can help you make healthier choices

-Many fast food chains post nutritional information on their websites.
-Sometimes, these lists are confusing and hard to use, but they are the best source for accurate, up-to-date information on your menu options.
-There are also many other websites and apps that provide nutritional information, often in easier to use formats.
+Many fast food chains post nutritional information on their websites and in their restaurants.
+Sometimes, these lists can be confusing and hard to use, but they are the best source for accurate, up-to-date information on your menu options.
+There are also many other websites and nutrition apps that provide nutritional information, often in easier to use formats.

-Making healthier fast food choices on the go
+Choosing healthy fast food options on the go

-Making healthier fast food choices is easier if you plan ahead by checking the nutritional guides that most chains post on their websites.
-But if you don’t have the chance to prepare, you can still make smarter choices by following a few common sense guidelines.
+Making healthier fast food choices can be easier if you plan ahead by checking the nutritional guides.
+Having an idea of what you’re going to order ahead of time can also help prevent you from making decisions based on cravings or hunger pangs when you arrive.
+But if you don’t have the chance to prepare, you can still make smarter choices by following a few broad guidelines.

 Keep your eye on portion size.
 Many fast food meals deliver enough food for several meals in the guise of a single serving.
 Avoid supersized and value-sized items, and go for the smallest size when it comes to sandwiches, burgers, and sides.
 You can also find more reasonable portions on the children’s menu.

 Focus on grilled or roasted lean meats.
-Avoid fried and breaded items, such as crispy chicken sandwiches and breaded fish fillets.
-Choose turkey, chicken breast, lean ham, or lean roast beef instead.
-Grilled skinless chicken is usually your best bet.
+Try to avoid or limit fried and breaded items, such as crispy chicken sandwiches and breaded fish filets.
+Instead, opt for turkey, chicken breast, lean ham, or lean roast beef.
+Many fast food restaurants offer a grilled chicken item, which is often your best bet.

 Pay attention to the descriptions on the menu.
-Dishes labeled deep-fried, pan-fried, basted, batter-dipped, breaded, creamy, crispy, scalloped, or au gratin are usually high in calories, unhealthy fats, and sodium.
-Same with items in Alfredo or cream sauce.
+Dishes labeled deep-fried, pan-fried, basted, batter-dipped, breaded, crispy, scalloped, or au gratin are usually higher in calories, unhealthy fats, and sodium.
+Same with items in Alfredo or creamy sauces.

 Don’t assume that healthy-sounding dishes are always your best option.
-For example, many fast food salads are a diet minefield, smothered in high-fat dressing and fried toppings.
+For example, the dressings and fried toppings of some fast food salads can make them higher in total calories and saturated fat than burger alternatives.
 This is where reading the nutrition facts before you order can make a huge difference.

 Speak to a Licensed Therapist